Zelenskyy: NATO 'weakness' will cause more deaths

 A no-fly zone that only encompasses part of Ukraine, such as the western half near Poland’s border, has been discussed but likewise rejected.

+“It’s not perfect, and there still are those tripwires that could lead to bigger conflict,” Breedlove said on “On Balance with Leland Vittert.”
+“But it’s the kind of zone where you inform and you talk to your opponent and say, ‘We will not fire unless fired upon, we will not fire on you.
+We’re here to protect those that are trying to get humanitarian relief in.'”

+The two sides agreed to a “humanitarian corridor” this week that provided an agreement on land similar to Breedlove’s proposal for the skies.
+Ukraine was guaranteed efforts to evacuate and help civilians in certain areas would not be impeded.

-Zelenskyy said his country has endured nine days of “darkness and evil” and NATO’s words of support have not been backed up by enough action.
+Still, Zelenskyy said his country has endured nine days of “darkness and evil” and believes NATO’s words of support have not been backed up by enough action.

 “You will not be able to pay us off with liters of fuel for the liters of our blood shed for our common Europe,” Zelenskyy said.